ANGI Homeservices (ANGI) Received its Third Buy in a Row

-After SunTrust Robinson and Benchmark Co. gave ANGI Homeservices (NASDAQ: ANGI) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Brad Erickson maintained a Buy rating on ANGI Homeservices today and set a price target of $11.00.
-The company’s shares closed last Monday at $8.61.
+After Needham and SunTrust Robinson gave ANGI Homeservices (NASDAQ: ANGI) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Jason Helfstein maintained a Buy rating on ANGI Homeservices today and set a price target of $12.00.
+The company’s shares closed last Monday at $8.30, close to its 52-week low of $6.39.

+According to TipRanks.com, Helfstein is a top 100 analyst with an average return of 20.8% and a 69.3% success rate.
+Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, IAC/InterActiveCorp, and Uber Technologies.

-Currently, the analyst consensus on ANGI Homeservices is a Strong Buy with an average price target of $12.17, a 41.5% upside from current levels.
-In a report released yesterday, Benchmark Co. also initiated coverage with a Buy rating on the stock with a $12.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for ANGI Homeservices with a $12.17 average price target, a 51.7% upside from current levels.
+In a report issued on January 31, Needham also maintained a Buy rating on the stock with a $11.00 price target.

 See today’s analyst top recommended stocks >>